GitHub Kanban MCP server

 Adding Comments

-The add_comment tool adds comments to issues.
+The add_comment tool adds a comment to a task.

-Parameters:
+Input Parameters:

 • repo: GitHub repository name (required)

-• issue_number: Issue ID (required)
+• issue_number: Task (Issue) ID (required)

 • body: Comment content (supports Markdown) (required)